safetyAI/ChatSafetyAI/README.md

 ## Version History

 ### Next steps / wish list (not in order, non-exhaustive)
+- [ ] use Azure Blob Storage and OpenAI Service for faster responses
-- incognito mode
+- [ ] incognito mode
-- chat sharing as individual icons
+- [ ] chat sharing as individual icons
-- image passed to every call
+- [ ] image passed to every call
-- search engine for chats
+- [ ] search engine for chats
-- input multiple files at once
+- [ ] input multiple files at once
-- voice input and output
+- [ ] voice input and output
-- generate PDF out of anything
+- [ ] generate PDF out of anything
-- image and table width on mobile
+- [ ] image and table width on mobile
-- image generation
+- [ ] image generation
-- bounding boxes for hazards on photos
+- [ ] bounding boxes for hazards on photos
-- automatic indexing of custom databases for RAG
+- [ ] automatic indexing of custom databases for RAG

 ### 08-16-25
 - env variable to disable keepalive JS